mroach/RollbarSharp/README.md

 .NET bindings for [Rollbar](http://www.rollbar.com).

-This project is still under development and should be considered in a preview release state.

 I'm not affiliated with Rollbar, I just like their service.

 As of now this binding is only for .NET 4.
 If there's a widespread desire for .NET 2.0 support, I'd consider doing that.
 There's also a dependency on `System.Web.Routing`, so you'll at least need ASP.NET MVC installed on the system.